 - Below, I will often use the word “thesis” for simplicity.
 But almost all of my advice will apply equally to both theses and dissertations.
 If there’s some specific advice that applies to one or the other only, I’ll point that fact out.
 Otherwise, assume that I’m talking about both theses and dissertations.

-- This page focuses on the CSULB experience, so if you’re not a CSULB student, some of what I say will be less useful to you.
+- This page focuses on the CSULB experience, so if you’re not a CSULB student, some of what I say will be less useful to you (then again, much of what I say is true regardless of where you study).

 - I try to offer advice that will be relevant to all disciplines.
 But, while I have helped students complete theses in a wide range of disciplines (including engineering, physics, biology, philosophy, fine arts, English literature, speech-language pathology, geography, education, and psychology), most of the students I’ve worked with have been in the social sciences and humanities.
 So, some of my advice might be slightly skewed in favor of those areas.